Prawal-Sharma/Critters-Simulation/README.md

-Prawal Sharma ps27933 Eric Su es34826                 Critters - Project 5

-Overview: Project 5 - Critters is a virtual simulation of a world of "Critters".
+Overview: Critters is a virtual simulation of a world of "Critters".
 This world contains movement, encounter, birthing, and dying of various types of "Critters" in a 2-D grid environment.

 World Model: The model for the project is comprised of a RunStats window which shows the statistical components for each critter, the Controller Component which helps users interface with the Critter World and the View Component which displays the grid.